-You’ve just brought home your brand new bundle of joy, and all you can think of is snuggling up together forever.
+You’ve just brought home your newborn baby, and all you can think of is snuggling up together forever.

 How do you do both?
-Snuggling the baby is must-do – if only because they are just so cute!
-But… toddlers and washing and food are also must-dos.
-The solution – babywearing!
+Snuggling the baby is essential but toddlers and washing and food are also important.
+Baby wearing is often the best solution.

-Besides being convenient and comfortable, it’s good for your and your baby.
+Besides being convenient and comfortable, there are benefits for you and your baby.

 The sling should be tight, with the baby positioned high and upright with head support.
 Any loose fabric may cause the baby to slump down, restricting its breathing.